-The Adanti farm is one of the historic cellars of the Montefalco area in Umbria; one of the first to produce Sagrantino wine.
-The area is also well-known for the lighter-styled wine called Montefalco Rosso, which is not a pure Sagrantino wine, but rather a blend with Barbera, Merlot and Cabernet Sauvignon.
+The Adanti farm is one of the historic cellars of the Montefalco area in Umbria.
+They were one of the first to produce Sagrantino wine.
+The area is also well-known for the lighter-styled wine called Montefalco Rosso, which is not a pure Sagrantino wine, but rather a blend with Barbera, Merlot, and Cabernet Sauvignon.

-Now owned by Pietro, Donatella and Daniela Adanti, the estate today covers roughly fifty hectares of land located in the hilly areas of Arquata and Colcimino.
-This area has been famous since ancient times for the particularly high quality olive oil and wine.
-Indeed some of Adanti's land is still planted to olive groves.
-The winery produces mainly red wines from local, indigenous grapes, such as the Sagrantino di Montefalco DOCG in both dry and Passito versions: Montefalco Rosso DOC and the Red Arquata Umbria IGT.
-However, it also continues to produce the characteristic white wines of the area such as Grechetto and Montefalco Bianco.
-Though Sangiovese and Sagrantino are the main grape varieties grown and used at Adanti, they also dedicate some vineyards Cabernet, Barbera, Merlot and Grechetto.
+The winery produces mainly red wines from local, indigenous grapes, such as the Sagrantino di Montefalco DOCG in both dry and Passito styles: Montefalco Rosso DOC and the Red Arquata Umbria IGT.
+Though Sangiovese and Sagrantino are the main grape varieties grown and used at Adanti, they also dedicate some vineyards Cabernet Sauvignon, Barbera, Merlot, and Grechetto.